Zayeem/rvwanalyzr/README.md

   ```

 ## Model output analysis
 Model output is analyzed to discover a particular set of topic keywords related to a sentiment.
 Sentiment score of all reviews with the same dominant topic is collected to produce the average sentiment.
 The resulting average sentiment score and the dominant topics are plotted to show the degree of topic's sentiment.
-The implemenation uses Jupyter Notebook.
+The implementation uses Jupyter Notebook.
 VADER's compound sentiment score and top 10 dominant topics are used to plot the graph such as the following.

 <p align="center">
   <img src ="https://github.com/jpark800/rvwanalyzr/blob/master/doc/topic_sentiment.png" />